backstage/backstage/plugins/cost-insights/README.md

 Cost Insights shows trends over time, at the granularity of Backstage catalog entities - rather than the cloud provider's concepts.
 It can be used to troubleshoot cost anomalies, and promote cost-saving infrastructure migrations.

+Learn more with the Backstage blog post [New Cost Insights plugin: The engineer's solution to taming cloud costs](https://backstage.io/blog/2020/10/22/cost-insights-plugin).

 ## Install

 ```bash